oleksii-kachura/luncher/README.md

 # UI-Fixer
-Chrome extension that fixes a few things in Maxymiser UI
+Chrome extension that lets you customize a few things in Maxymiser UI